Castilleja School

-Castilleja School is an independent school for girls in grades six through twelve, located in Palo Alto, California.
-Castilleja is the only non-sectarian all-girls middle and high school in the San Francisco Bay Area.
+Castilleja School is an independent school for girls in grades six through 12, located in Palo Alto, California.
+It is the only non-sectarian all-girls middle and high school in the San Francisco Bay Area.
 The faculty consists of approximately 70 full-time and part-time women and men.
 Castilleja is a member of the California Association of Independent Schools and the National Coalition of Girls' Schools.

 History

 Castilleja was founded in 1907 by Mary Ishbel Lockey.
 Originally from Montana, Lockey graduated from Stanford University in 1902, majoring in English.
 Lockey was a charter member of Alpha Phi and was the first Stanford Alpha Phi elected to Phi Beta Kappa.
 She was encouraged by Stanford's first president, David Starr Jordan, to start a school that would offer girls a comprehensive, college preparatory education.
 In its early years, some boys were allowed to take classes at Castilleja.

 The school's core values, known as "the 5 Cs," include conscience, courtesy, character, courage, and charity.

 In 1910, the school moved to its present location at 1310 Bryant Street, and the first structure was the administration building, designed by architect Roy C. Heald in American Craftsman style.
-In 1926, the Castilleja chapel was designed by architect Birge Clark, in a complimentary design to the existing administration building.
+In 1926, the Castilleja chapel was designed by architect Birge Clark, in a complementary design to the existing administration building.

 In 2007, Castilleja celebrated the 100th anniversary of its founding.